Marlan B. Wilbanks – Senior Partner

 Marlan B. Wilbanks is a founding partner of Wilbanks & Gouinlock, LLP.
 Prior to founding this Firm, he was with the firm of Harmon, Smith, Bridges & Wilbanks and then Wilbanks & Bridges since graduation from the University of Georgia School of Law in 1986.
 While at Harmon, Smith, Bridges & Wilbanks, Marlan spearheaded the Firm’s efforts to achieve national recognition involving qui tam litigation or “whistleblower” suits, as they are more commonly known.
 In whistleblower suits, the firm represents individuals who have come forward with information concerning fraudulent acts that have been committed against the Government (federal or state).

 These cases involve a client’s knowledge of Medicare and Medicaid abuse, grant fraud or information regarding the defrauding of the Government by a company involved in the military defense industry.
 The Firm’s successes in this area of practice have created a tremendous “win-win” scenario for both the Firm’s clients and the Government taxpayers.
-Marlan’s cases have resulted in close to $2Billion being returned by guilty corporations and individuals to the U.S. Treasury.
+Marlan’s cases have resulted in over $2Billion being returned by guilty corporations and individuals to the U.S. Treasury.
 Marlan’s clients have reached settlements with defendants in amounts ranging from one million to hundreds of millions of dollars.

 Marlan is currently acting as lead counsel in important qui tam cases that are filed in federal courts across the nation.
 He has handled whistleblower litigation matters against companies that have committed fraudulent acts against the federal government and the states of SC, FL, GA, TX, IL, NC, CA, TN and WA, by way of example.